Michael C. Burgess

+Before his election, he practiced as a doctor of obstetrics and gynecology.
 In 2002, Burgess defeated Scott Armey, the son of House Majority Leader and then-U.S. Representative Dick Armey, in a primary runoff election.
-Before his election, he practiced as a doctor of obstetrics and gynecology.

-Burgess is a member of the congressional Tea Party Caucus, and has been involved in the debates over health care reform and energy policy.
+As a congressman, he was a member of the congressional Tea Party Caucus.
+Burgess has been involved in the debates over health care reform and energy policy.
 He opposes abortion, is unsure of the extent of the contribution of human activity to global warming, supported President Donald Trump's restrictions on travel from Muslim-majority countries and refugee immigration, and supports the repeal of the Affordable Care Act (Obamacare).

+Burgess declined to seek a 12th term during the 2024 election cycle, and retired from Congress in 2025.

 Early life, education, and medical career

 Michael Burgess was born in Rochester, Minnesota, the son of Norma (née Crowhurst) and Harry Meredith Burgess; his paternal family emigrated from Nova Scotia, Canada.
-He graduated from North Texas State University (now the University of North Texas) in 1972 and from the medical school at The University of Texas Health Science Center at Houston in 1977.
+He graduated from North Texas State University (now the University of North Texas) in 1972 and from McGovern Medical School at the University of Texas Health Science Center at Houston in 1977.
 He completed a residency in obstetrics and gynecology at Parkland Memorial Hospital in Dallas.
-Burgess is an Anglican.
+Over the course of his career, Burgess delivered over 3,000 babies.
+He is an Episcopalian.

 U.S. House of Representatives

 Elections

-Burgess, who had never held any public office and voted in the Democratic primaries in 1990, 1992, and 1994, entered the 2002 Republican primary election to replace House Majority Leader Dick Armey.
+Burgess, who had never held any public office entered the 2002 Republican primary election to replace House Majority Leader Dick Armey.
 His opponent was Armey's son, Scott.
 The district, comprising almost all of Denton County (except a sliver in the southeast), was strongly Republican, and pundits predicted that whoever won the primary would not only win the general election, but be assured of at least a decade in Congress.
 Using the campaign slogan "My dad is NOT Dick Armey", Burgess touted the support of medical Political Action Committees and organizations like the National Beer Wholesalers Association.
 Burgess took second place in the primary, with 23% of the vote to Armey's 45%.
 Since neither candidate earned the required majority of votes, a runoff election ensued.
 Before the runoff, The Dallas Morning News released a series of articles alleging that Armey used his influence as a judge to procure county jobs and contracts for his friends.
 The report hurt Armey's campaign, and Burgess won the runoff with 55% of the vote.
 He won the general election with 75% of the vote.